Geometry-driven collapses for converting a Cech complex into a triangulation of a nicely triangulable shape: Nicely triangulable spaces

 \begin{theorem} The following embedded manifolds are nicely triangulable: \begin{enumerate} \item The unit 2-sphere $\Sspace^2 = \{ x = (x_1,x_2,x_3) \in \R^3 \mid \sum_{i=1}^3 x_i^2 = 1 \}$; \item The flat torus $\Tspace^2 = \{ x=(x_1,x_2,x_3,x_4) \in \R^4 \mid x_1^2 + x_2^2 =1 \text{ and } x_3^2+x_4^2 = 1 \}$; \item The $m$-dimensional Euclidean space $\R^m$, embedded in $\R^d$ for some $m \leq d$. \end{enumerate} \end{theorem}

 \begin{proof} For $A \in \{ \Sspace^2, \Tspace^2, \R^m\}$, we proceed as follows.
 We build a triangulation $T$ parameterized by some integer $n$ and consider a map $h : |T| \to A$.
 The integer $n$ will control the size of elements in $h(T)$: the larger $n$ the smaller the image of simplices under $h$.
-We then consider the barycentric subdivision $K$ of $T$ and associate to each vertex $v$ of $T$ the cell $C_v = \bigcup_{\sigma \in \Star{v}{K}} h(\sigma)$.
+We then consider the barycentric subdivision $K$ of $T$ and associate to each vertex $v$ of $T$ the cell $C_v = \bigcup_{\sigma \ni v} h(\sigma)$.
 The collection of cells $C_v$ forms a covering $\Cset$ of $A$.
 In the three cases, it is not difficult to see that we can find $\eta_0>0$ such that $T$ is $(\rho, \eta_0 \rho)$-nice with respect to $(h,\Cset)$ for some $\rho>0$.
 Furthermore, the value of $\rho$ can be made as small as desired by increasing $n$.
 We thus conclude that $A$ is nicely triangulable.
 Below, we just describe how $T$ and $h$ are chosen in each case.

 {\bf 1. $\Sspace^2$ is nicely triangulable.} We start with an icosahedron centered at the origin and subdivide each triangular face into $4^n$ equilateral triangles.
-The resulting triangulation $T$ is then projected onto the sphere, using the projection map $h : |T| \to \Sspace^2$ defined by $h(x) = \frac{x}{\|x\|}$.
-Let $V$ be the vertex set of $T$.
-Notice that all vertices $v \in V$ have degree $6$ but the $12$ vertices in the original icosahedron which have degree $5$.
-As $n$ increases, the star of each vertex $v$ projects onto the sphere in a set that becomes arbitrarily close to a regular planar $k$-gon centered at $v$ where $k$ is the degree of $v$.
+Notice that all vertices of the resulting triangulation $T$ have degree $6$ but the $12$ vertices in the original icosahedron which have degree $5$.
+The triangulation $T$ is then projected onto the sphere, using the projection map $h : |T| \to \Sspace^2$ defined by $h(x) = \frac{x}{\|x\|}$.

 {\bf 2. $\Tspace^2$ is nicely triangulable.} The map $H: \R^2 \rightarrow \Tspace^2$ defined by $H(s,t) = (\cos s, \sin s, \cos t, \sin t)$ is locally isometric and its restriction $h :[0,2\pi)^2 \to \Tspace^2$ is an homeomorphism.
 The idea is to build a periodic tiling of $\R^2$ made up of identical isosceles triangles as in Figure \ref{fig:tillings}, left.
 Let $a$ and $b$ be the respective height and basis of the triangles.
 Consider two integers $n$ and $k$ such that $na = kb = 2 \pi$.
 Taking $k = \lfloor \frac{\sqrt{3}}{2} n \rfloor$ we get that the ratio $\frac{a}{b}$ tends to $\frac{\sqrt{3}}{2}$ as $n\rightarrow +\infty$.
 Thus, the map $H$ turns the periodic tiling of $\R^2$ into a triangulation of $\Tspace^2$ whose triangles become arbitrarily close to equilateral triangles with edge length $b$ as $n \to +\infty$.